 - Open your graphics card software.
 That’s usually Nvidia Control Panel or Catalyst Control Panel.

-Solution 3 – Use Center image option
+4. Use the Center image option

 We have to mention that this feature is related to your graphics card software, and you might not have it on your PC if you don’t have the proper drivers installed.

-Solution 4 – Change your refresh rate
+5. Change your refresh rate

 - Scroll down and click Advanced display settings.